nicpenning/Power-Nessie/README.md

 # ⚡Power-Nessie🦕
 <img src="https://github.com/nicpenning/Power-Nessie/assets/5582679/2173ff86-7f18-4f00-b4c7-650e8ffdc35a" alt="drawing" width="600" align="right"/>

-Ingest .nessus files from Tenable's Nessus scanner  into ElasticSearch.
+Ingest .nessus files from Tenable's Nessus scanner  into Elasticsearch.

 #### ❔ Why the new repo?
 This project has taken on it's own form due to the major changes from the original work: [iwikmai/Nessus-ES](https://github.com/iwikmai/Nessus-ES).
 A huge thanks to the original creator of Nessus-ES as it has given me the foundation to begin learning how to ingest data into the Elastic stack programmatically.
 Thank you!